 Family doctors are asking Nova Scotians to roll up their sleeves to receive a flu shot.
-With COVID-19 still a concern across the province, it’s more important than ever to be vaccinated against the influenza virus.
+With respiratory viruses ramping up across Nova Scotia this fall and winter, it’s more important than ever to be vaccinated against the influenza virus.
 Everyone aged six months and older is encouraged to get a flu shot.

 Dr. Leslie Ribeiro is a rural family physician in Middleton who gives flu shots to patients each autumn.
 “It’s important to get the flu shot to protect yourself from getting very sick, to protect those around you as you will be less likely to spread the flu, and to help decrease burden on the health-care system,” she says.